kyoh86/appenv/README.md

 - Output directory
 - Option properties

-Option properties are built by `appenv/gen.Prop` from `Value` s that you defined in above.
+Option properties are built by `appenv/gen.Opt` from `Value` s that you defined in above.
-`gen.Prop` receives `Store` options that specify where the option will be stored to or loaded from.
+`gen.Opt` receives `Store` options that specify where the option will be stored to or loaded from.

 Now `appenv` supports some Stores like below.